izakpavel/izakpavel.github.io/_posts/2019-09-25-hue-rotation-effect.markdown

 ![animatedGradient2]

 While playing with hueRotation modifiers, I have noticed that it works differently than one would expect.
 This modifier does not preserve brightness and saturation as it is common in graphical tools (like PS).
-Here you can see comparison of results of hueRotation modifier and the expectation via constructing the color directly in HSB space.
-I am not sure whether this behaviour is intended or not, but it is important to be aware of it the result of hueRotation may disappoint you.
+Here you can see a comparison of results of hueRotation modifier and the expectation via constructing the color directly in HSB space.
+I am not sure whether this behavior is intended or not, but it is important to be aware of it the result of hueRotation may disappoint you.

 ![colorDifference]

 ### Using AnimatableModifier

-It is possible to create animated gradient via [AnimatableModifier].
+It is possible to create an animated gradient via [AnimatableModifier].
 This approach was presented by Javier (Kudos!!) in his article at [SwiftUI Lab].
-This approach requires implementation of color interpolation and its usage of AnimatableModifier reminds me of GeometryEffect (which I have dedicated my previous post to).
+This approach requires the implementation of color interpolation and its usage of AnimatableModifier reminds me of GeometryEffect (which I have dedicated my previous post to).
-We have full control how interpolated value is translated to the view appearance so we can reach really crazy effects like pulsating color transition.
+We have full control of how interpolated value is translated to the view appearance so we can reach really crazy effects like pulsating color transition.
 This is demonstrated on the following example where interpolation value is altered to growing sine curve according to formula x+sin(8.5*Pi*x)*0.1

 ![plot]